Hyundai i20 Common Problems and Solutions

 Solution:

-The folding key on the i20 is notoriously flimsy.
-The poor design leads to it falling apart all too easily.
-There are no repairs that you can do to fix the issue, and you will have little choice but to buy a replacement.
+The folding key on the i20 is notoriously fragile.
+The poor design causes it to fall apart far too easily.
+No repairs can fix the issue, and you'll have little option but to purchase a replacement.

 Difficulty level